 See the library reading list for this module (Canterbury)

-Have an understanding of recent developments and contemporary debates in health and health policy in the UK he process by which health policy is shaped and implemented in the UK.
+1.have an understanding of recent developments and contemporary debates in health and health policy in the UK

-Have an understanding of the influence of the state, professional medicine, the pharmaceutical industry and patient groups in shaping these policies.
+8.2 have an understanding of the influence of the state, professional medicine, the pharmaceutical industry and patient groups in shaping these policies

-Apply different theories to the analysis of policy developments in this field.
+8.3 apply different theories to the analysis of policy development in this field

-Evaluate and criticise research evidence, engaging directly with research materials (both quantitative and qualitative) and official date and statistics.
+8.4 evaluate and criticise research evidence, engaging directly with research materials (both quantitative and qualitative) and official data and statistics.

 Back to top